MGM National Harbor: Casino And Sports Betting Overview

 There are occasional promotions for room rates.
 Additionally, AARP members and members of the military get a discount.
 Members of the M Life Rewards program can also use their points for discounts and free rooms and enjoy special rates depending on what their M Life Rewards level is.

-The venue also features a spa and salon, which can be handy for parties using the event space for celebrations like weddings.
+The venue additionally features a spa and salon, which can be handy for parties using the event space for celebrations like weddings.

 It is very easy to have fun on the casino floor at MGM National Harbor, but if you aren’t much of a gambler, there are several bars and clubs to choose from.
 Mixology is such a huge part of the culture at the casino that the property even offers mixology classes.
-The bars you can choose from on property are:
+Bars on the property include:

 There are arguably more restaurants at National Harbor than most Vegas casinos.
-Here is a look at all eight dining options:
+Here is a rundown of all eight dining options: